Enquiry List () (0)

 Weekly activation: an essential task recommended in international and European standards.
 Not only can you check that your equipment is functioning properly, but the activation will also flush the pipes of any sediment and decrease the risk of stagnant water in the system.

 Monthly: Inspect water storage tanks.

 At least quarterly: Clean and disinfect shower heads, nozzles, roses, ‘Y’ strainers, and water storage tanks.

 At least every six months: Flush through and purge to drain ensuring three to five times the volume of water in the stagnant zone is drawn off.

-Regular servicing: Hughes recommends emergency tank showers are emptied and chlorinated every six to twelve months.
+Regular servicing: Hughes recommends emergency tank showers are emptied, cleaned, and refilled with potable water every six to twelve months.
 Book a regular service of your safety equipment via the Hughes service team for complete peace of mind.

 For further information, refer to the HSE Approved Code of Practice and guidance on regulations (L8) for ‘Legionnaires Disease – The control of Legionella bacteria in water systems’.